tehoro/pdf-flipbook-viewer/README.md

 - Page slider for quick navigation

 ## Viewer for Sample Document
-Check out the [sample document](https://tehoro.github.io/pdf-flipbook-viewer) to see the flipbook viewer in action.
+Check out the [sample document](https://tehoro.github.io/pdf-flipbook-viewer) to see the flipbook viewer in action

 ## Usage

 1. Clone or download this repository
 2. Replace `document.pdf` in the assets folder with your own PDF file (keep the same filename)
+3. Make sure not to use CMYK colour (e.g., output for a book)for the pdf file as the colours will look "off"
-3. Serve the directory using a web server
+4. Serve the directory using a web server
-4. Open index.html in a browser
+5. Open index.html in a browser

 ## Dependencies